magentabusiness/magentabusiness.github.io/docs/getting-started-guides/helloworld.md

 Additionally, [ThingsBoard Mobile Application](/docs/mobile/){:target="_blank"} provides instant push notifications directly to your smartphone, ensuring you&#39;re always informed of critical events wherever you are.

-Follow [this guide](/docs/mobile/getting-started/){:target="_blank"} to install the ThingsBoard mobile app and set up notifications.
+Follow [this guide](/docs/mobile/getting-started/){:target="_blank"} to install the IoT Hub mobile app and set up notifications.

 Enjoy exploring IoT Hub!

 ## Step 7.
 Assign device and dashboard to customer

-One of the most important ThingsBoard features is the ability to assign Dashboards to Customers.
+One of the most important IoT Hub features is the ability to assign Dashboards to Customers.
 You may assign different devices to different customers.
 Then, you may create a Dashboard(s) and assign it to multiple customers.
 Each customer user will see his own devices and will not be able to see devices or any other data that belongs to a different customer.